foxtrading1111-design/Fox-Trading/api/INCOME_SYSTEM_DOCUMENTATION.md

 ## FAQ

 **Q: If my referral makes a $10,000 deposit, how much do I get?**
-A: If it's their FIRST deposit, you get $1,000 (10%) as direct_income immediately.
-Then each month when they receive their $1,000 monthly profit, you get $100 (10%) as referral_income.
+A: You get $1,000 (10%) as direct_income immediately, EVERY time they deposit using your code.
+Then each month when they receive their $1,000 monthly profit (10% of deposits), you get $100 (10% of their profit) as referral_income.

 **Q: Do I get income from my level 5 downline's deposits?**
 A: No. You only get direct_income (one-time 10%) from YOUR DIRECT referrals (level 1 only).
 However, you DO get referral_income (monthly recurring) from up to 20 levels when they receive their monthly profits.